Stoxis/Godette-Tale/README.md

 * Save stars save the Player's location, LOVE, NAME, Playtime, the current location's room description, and all puzzle object states
 * Room descriptions are set in the Root_Node of the current scene the player is in
 ### Music
-* Music does not restart upon entering a different scene and instead contintues playing
+* Music does not restart upon entering a different scene and instead continues playing
 * Music can be stopped, changed, or paused on the fly
 * Music is generally set in the Root_Node of the scene